Accio/accio.github.io/_drafts/2020-08-03-industrial-postdocs.md

 be practical and impactful.
 The success of many academic scholars who have had industrial working experience demonstrates that.

-It is not to say that postdocs in academia are not informed about related fields.
-In contrast, quite a few interesting academic postdoc projects that I know are in fact the result of interdisciplinary collaboration.
 The major difference between industry and academia lies in the incentives: while industrial research puts investment return at the first place and therefore values practical, applicable innovations that may turn into revenue and profit, academic research is sometimes deemed as 'pure', driven primarily by curiosity